Insolvency consultation sees industry in the spotlight

 The insolvency industry is finding itself increasingly in the spotlight, most recently on how insolvency practitioners can deliver the best possible outcome to all creditors.

-As the UK economy continues its somewhat bumpy ride from the recession, Carol Baker reports on the government’s latest consultation process that closes on 6 May.
+As the UK economy continues its somewhat bumpy ride from the recession, Carol Baker takes a look at the government consultation process due to close on 6 May.

 Launching a 12-week consultation period, the Insolvency Service is seeking views on the proposals put forward by the Office of Fair Trading (OFT) in its report The Market for Insolvency Practitioners in Corporate Insolvencies.